-Conventional manufacturing techniques such as moulding, casting, and machining result in major loss of raw material, are time consuming and are highly cumbersome to form complex geometries.
-Rapid strides made in technology has led to the advent of 3D printing, which undeniably is a highly disruptive technology expected to gain significant momentum over the following decade.
+Conventional manufacturing techniques such as molding, casting, and machining result in a major loss of raw material, are time-consuming and are highly cumbersome to form complex geometries.
+Rapid strides made in technology have led to the advent of 3D printing, which undeniably is a highly disruptive technology expected to gain significant momentum over the following decade.
 Apart from its wide application for recreational and personal applications, the technology is expected to revolutionize the healthcare sector.
-What makes the technology so ground breaking is that it allows for granular level of customization as per unique patient requirement?
+What makes the technology so groundbreaking is that it allows for a granular level of customization as per unique patient requirements?

 High Versatility and Flexibility of 3D Printing: From Medical Equipment to Artificial Organs